 Prof. Carlo Rizzuto – chair of the CERIC General Assembly, Dr. Jana Kolar – CERIC Executive Director, and the other CERIC governing bodies welcomed with great enthusiasm this new entry to the distributed research infrastructure and expressed their best wishes for long and fruitful cooperation.

-CERIC-ERIC is calling for proposals
+CERIC-ERIC call for proposals

-Submit your proposal here: https://vuo.elettra.trieste.it/
+Submit your proposal at: https://vuo.elettra.trieste.it/

-As usual, there will be two deadlines:
+As per se, there will be two deadlines:

 - 1st September, 17hs CET submission of proposals for pre-evaluation with later option to improve your proposal

 - 2nd October, 17hs CET final submission of proposals (recommended only for users who are experts in all the proposed techniques).